astronomer/docs/astro/deploy-dags.md

 DAG-only deploys are the fastest way to deploy code to Astro.
 They are recommended if you only need to deploy changes made to the `dags` directory of your Astro project.

 DAG-only deploys are enabled by default on all Deployments on Astro Hosted.
-After it is enabled, you must still [deploy your project image](deploy-project-image.md) when you make a change to any file in your Astro project that is not in the `dags` directory.
+After it is enabled, you must still [deploy your project image](deploy-project-image.md) when you make a change to any file in your Astro project that is not in the `dags` directory and for [runtime upgrades](upgrade-runtime.md).

 DAG-only deploys have the following benefits: